Sports Injury Prevention Research Group

 Kim Hannigan Ph.D., ATC – Clinical Associate Professor

-Christine Pollard Ph.D., PT – Director of the Force Lab and Associate Professor of Kinesiology at OSU-Cascades
+Christine Pollard Ph.D., PT – Director of the Force Lab and Professor of Kinesiology at OSU-Cascades

-Tao Li MD, Ph.D. – Assistant Professor Health Management and Policy
+Tao Li MD, Ph.D. – Associate Professor Health Management and Policy

 Michael C. Koester MD – Slocum Center for Orthopedics and Sports Medicine